 Instructions

-• Bring a large pot of water to a boil & prepare noodles.
+• Bring a large pot of water to a boil and prepare noodles al dente.

-• Meanwhile, in a large saucepan on medium heat, add bacon and fry until almost crisp.
+• Meanwhile, in a large saucepan over medium heat, add bacon and fry until almost crisp.

 Julie’s Tips